fcipaq/picoheld_gwenesis/README.md

 ## Building

 Since this is intended to be built with the *Arduino* IDE building is as simple as clicking on the "upload" button.
 However, you will need to install *Earle Philhower's* *Raspberry Pi Pico Arduino core* (no further dependencies are involved).
+Tested working with Arduino IDE 2.1.0

 You can find a prebuilt binary in the *artifacts* folder.